16 Top Attractions and Things to Do in Barcelona, Spain

 Casa Milà

 Casa Milà, also known as La Pedrera, is one of Antoni Gaudí’s most famous designs.
 Like all of Gaudí’s work around the city, this building’s unique exterior definitely stands out as you walk down the street.
-Purchase tickets at a €3 discount online from the official site for €24.
+Purchase tickets for €29 online (a €2 discount versus in person) from the official site .

 Casa Batlló

 Like Casa Milà, Casa Batlló is yet another famous Gaudí work.
-It’s dragon-scale-like roof is hard to miss!
-Tickets will set you back €25, and you can purchase in advance online from the official site.
+Its dragon-scale-like roof is hard to miss!
+Tickets vary in price depending on the day and time, as wells as what parts of the building you want to include in your visit.
+The lowest level ticket usually ranges €29 – €35 in price, and you can purchase all ticket types in advance online from the official site.

 La Rambla